 - Adenocarcinoma, which is a tumor that starts in the cells lining the glands

-- Bronchoalveolar carcinoma, which is a form of adenocarcinoma that affects more women and nonsmokers than other types of lung cancer
+- Bronchoalveolar carcinoma, which is a form of adenocarcinoma that affects more women and nonsmokers than other types of lung cancers

-- Mesothelioma, which is a rare lung cancer associated with exposure to asbestos and smoking
+- Mesothelioma, which is a rare cancer associated with exposure to asbestos and smoking

 Resources for more information:

 - The National Cancer Institute’s booklet, What You Need To Know About ™ Lung Cancer